 Spending most of your working day on the roof may not sound as daunting as some other high-altitude jobs.
 But considering having to deal with all the weather conditions, often with only a safety cord for security, it’s not a career choice for those who’d rather keep their feet firmly on the ground.

 Your responsibilities would be to determine the condition of the roof, choose the best solutions for your clients’ concerns, and estimate the possible costs, among others.
 As a roofer, you’ll also be expected to be in good shape, as this line of work demands that you perform many physically taxing activities.

 Requirements: To become a roofer, you need to finish a four-year apprenticeship, during which you’ll be expected to take part in on-the-job training, technical training, and pass an exam at the end.

 More information: Canadian Roofing Contractors Association

-The first thing that comes to mind when thinking about a job of a firefighter is the heroic image of saving people from burning buildings, but fighting fires is not their only responsibility.
+The first thing that comes to mind when thinking about the job of a firefighter is the heroic image of saving people from burning buildings, but fighting fires is not their only responsibility.
 They are usually the first group to arrive at the scene of road accidents, being the first responders means they may be expected to provide first aid to the victims.
-They also take part in search and rescue operations, prevent fire hazards by conducting inspections in buildings and oversee fire drills.
+They also take part in search and rescue operations, prevent fire hazards by conducting inspections in buildings, and oversee fire drills.

 While working as a firefighter, you have to deal with difficult working conditions.
 Risking your life is calculated into your job and it can be very heavy on your nerves and health, but if all of this doesn’t scare you off and your main focus is on helping keep people safe, being a firefighter may be a very gratifying experience for you.